• Session No.69 Tire/Road Characteristics, Contact Properties and Related Technologies II -Tire Mechanisms Toward the Future- (OS)

 As tires are the only parts that contact with road surface, they deliver all the forces from the road and have enoumous effect on most of the vehicle performance.
 Therefore, it is essential to set and secure tire performance targets in the early stage of vehicle development.
 The purpose of this study is to develop a method for setting tire performance targets to meet the vehicle performance target in the early development stage.
 Huge amount of tire test data and vehicle simulation data were analyzed and machine learning technology was used to develop this method.

-Ichiro Kageyama (Consortium on Advanced Road-Friction Database)・Atsushi Watanabe・Yukiyo Kuriyagawa・Tetsunori Haraguchi (Nihon University)・Tetsuya Kaneko (Oosaka Sangyo University)・Minoru Nishio (Absolute)
+Ichiro Kageyama (Consortium on Advanced Road-Friction Database/Nihon University)・Atsushi Watanabe・Yukiyo Kuriyagawa (Nihon University)・Tetsunori Haraguchi (Consortium on Advanced Road-Friction Database/Nihon University)・Tetsuya Kaneko (Osaka Sangyo University)・Minoru Nishio (Absolute)

 We verified the results of the continuous friction characteristic measurement system shown so far, extracted the problems, and identified the points to be corrected for the continuous friction characteristic measurement.
 Next, we will show the construction of a new measurement system aimed at improving accuracy and its measurement results.